 Talking to a potential tenant's previous landlords can shed some light on their rental history.
 If the candidate was a problem tenant in the past, their landlord would probably know best.
 Some questions to consider asking:

-Was their any damage to the property during the lease?
+- Was there any damage to the property during the lease?

 Make sure you talk to at least two former landlords, as the current one may be less forthcoming about a bad tenant if it's in their best interests.